marianopenn-jhu/assignmintz/documentation/README.md

 (3) Type 'npm run build' in your terminal <br />

 The app should now be ready to go!
-Navigate to 'localhost:8000/' to create a user.
-NOTE: On the Heroku deployed app. user creation is currently failing.
-So, if you desire to check this functionality, you MUST run from localhost.
+Navigate to 'localhost:8000/home/' to begin using the app.
 Alternatively, you can check out the deployed app at:
 'https://mighty-mountain-99483.herokuapp.com/home/'
+NOTE: On the Heroku deployed app.
+User creation is currently failing.
 Our deploy process is as follows:
     -Make changes to current branch
     -commit changes